vh13294/nestjs-email-service/README.md

 // When importing this lib /src/emailTemplate will not be in /dist
 // => Need the whole repository on production (to include the templates)

+// getRenderedMjml for previewing

+// test
+to: 'jam__7',
+from: 'vh_uk',

 ## TODO
 - [ ] Create test
 - [ ] Renovate Automated dependency updates